 The Massachusetts Technical Assistance Center for Problem Gambling Treatment (M-TAC) provides capacity building and technical assistance (TA) services for treatment and recovery programs and providers across the Commonwealth.

 With Health Resources in Action’s history of developing and implementing statewide capacity building programs and the Division on Addiction at Cambridge Health Alliance’s deep clinical and research expertise on addiction and gambling disorders, M-TAC is guided by public health principles, built on data and evidence, and focused on equity.
 It understands the intersection of problem gambling and co-occurring substance use and mental health disorders, and creates capacity building assistance in alignment with such intersections.

 Our TA focuses on the sharing of expertise, instruction, skills training, and management consulting services.
 We offer one-on-one support, learning opportunities, and resources.
 Our goal is to offer support and guidance to programs providing outpatient treatment services in an effort to build their capacity to screen, assess, and treat problem gambling.

-- Organizational capacity building to address problem gambling treatment
+- Build organizational capacity to address problem gambling treatment

-- Tracking and quality assurance standards, and evaluation criteria.
+- Track methods, quality assurance standards, and program evaluation measures

 The MA PGS Certificate is managed and administered by Health Resources in Action (HRiA) on behalf of the Massachusetts Department of Public Health (MDPH), Office of Problem Gambling Services (OPGS).

-For residents who need immediate support related to problem gambling, they can call 1.800.327.5050 or visit helplinema.org/problemgambling to speak with a trained Specialist.
-Specialists are available 24/7 and services are free and confidential.
+Massachusetts residents who need immediate support related to problem gambling can call 1.800.327.5050 or visit gamblinghelplinema.org to speak with a trained Specialist.
+Calls are free and confidential, and Specialists are available 24/7.